The Smart Guy who serves as a complete opposite character of Nobita.

-- Berserk Button: It's understandable he would get angry, but he blows up every time the baseball hits his home's window or his pottery collection.
+- Berserk Button: It's understandable he would get angry, but he blows up every time the baseball hits his home's windows or his pottery collection.

 - Jerk with a Heart of Gold: While he's mostly seen as grumpy and in a bad mood, he can be very friendly on occasion, much to the boys' surprise.

-- Punny Name: His name is pun on the word thunder in japanese.
+- Punny Name: His name is a pun on the word thunder in Japanese.